Financial Zombiism

 In China the ancient tradition of repaying debts before the Chinese New Year stems from the belief that starting the new year free of financial burdens allows for a fresh beginning and invites good fortune.

 The whole of the advertising world is focused convincing people they deserve to have “it” NOW!
-The decision makers in companies and governments are no different and they are every bit as susceptible to the allurement of the sellers commercial attacks on their true well being.
+The decision-makers in companies and governments are no different and they are every bit as susceptible to the allurement of the money sellers’ commercial attacks on their true well being.
+At best, the politician justifies that the people need this service right now, not later.

-The legal interest rates charged on the worst of credit cards are not distinguishable from those charged by illegal urban loan sharks.
+The legal interest rates charged on the worst of credit cards and payday lenders are barely distinguishable from those charged by illegal urban loan sharks.

 Like the folly of kiting checks, the cost burden of making the interest payments on our debt has spiraled beyond the control of the legions of us unwary knaves, unwise business managers and foolhardy government politicians.